horeilly1101/deriv/README.md

 - *Add*: an add is a list of expressions, added together
 - *Log*: a log is a base and a result (i.e. log(base, result))
 - *Power*: a power is a base and an exponent (i.e. base ^ exponent)
-- *Trig*: a trig is a trig functi˚on name and an expression
+- *Trig*: a trig is a trig function name and an expression
-- *Constant*: a constant is an Double (as painful as it may be to see, arbitrary constants are technically variables)
+- *Constant*: a constant is an Integer (unfortunately, arbitrary constants are technically variables)
 - *Variable*: a string name (e.g. "x", "y", etc.)

 The above classes allow deriv to differentiate just about any function you can think of.
 (The only functions not